queenalimm/BitPuzzle/README.md

 ### Securing Transactions
 - Click the "Secure Transaction" button to enter puzzle and block codes.
+- Make sure to enter the codes twice.
 - Secure transactions to earn additional points.

 ## Player Management